Azi-C/simple_shell/README.md

 <h1> 0x16.
 C - Simple Shell</h1>
-this is a readme filee
+this is a readme file